Eriosoul/Eriosoul/README.md

  <h2>About Me</h2>

   - 🐍 Python developer
+    - AI using the scikit-learn Machine Learning in Python to do traking whit yolo, generative AI and more...
     - Web scraping using BeautifulSoup, Selenium and Requests libraries to get data.
     - Testing the new technologies like Flet and Reflex
     - Scraping data and saving to a database and checking if data is duplicate